CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/workflow_support.rst

 The `Slate <https://docs.olcf.ornl.gov/services_and_applications/slate/overview.html>`_
 service at OLCF consists of two user-facing
 `OpenShift <https://docs.openshift.com/>`_ clusters in different security enclaves.
-Both clusters can access the shared filesystems and the batch queues of the HPC resources in their respective enclaves:
+Both clusters can access the shared GPFS filesystems and the batch queues of the HPC resources in their respective enclaves:

-* Marble is in the Moderate enclave, which gives it access to the Alpine (GPFS) filesystem as well as the batch queues for Summit, Andes, and the Data Transfer Nodes.
+* Marble is in the Moderate enclave, which gives it access to the Alpine filesystem as well as the batch queues for Summit, Andes, and the Data Transfer Nodes.
-* Onyx is in the Open enclave, which gives it access to the Wolf (GPFS) filesystem as well as the batch queue for Ascent.
+* Onyx is in the Open enclave, which gives it access to the Wolf filesystem as well as the batch queue for Ascent.

 .. note::